Boxing styles and technique

-Boxing styles are primarily defined as a combination of a boxer's offensive strategy, guard or defensive system, stance and behavior in the ring.
+Boxing styles are primarily defined as a combination of a boxer's offensive strategy, guard or defensive system, stance and action in the ring.
 Some boxers will change their style depending on who their opponent is, while others will use the same style regardless of their opponent.
-For example, Floyd Mayweather Jr. is primarily known for his technical defense, orthodox stance, crab style, out-fighting.
+For example, Floyd Mayweather Jr. is primarily known for his technical defence, orthodox stance, crab style, out-fighting.
 Yet at times he would switch his style, showboating in the ring, fighting southpaw stance, using a high guard, and fighting on the inside.

 A boxer's style often aligns with their physical attributes.
-For example, a boxer with a long reach is more likely to be an out-fighter that uses a long guard style compared to a fighter with a short reach.
+For example, a boxer with a long reach is more likely to be an out-fighter, which relies heavily on technical prowess, that uses a long guard style compared to a fighter with a short reach.
 A fighter that is naturally right handed is also more likely to fight from an orthodox stance compared to a left-handed boxer that is more likely to fight from a southpaw stance.
 Though, physical attributes alone cannot predict a fighter's style as other factors such as gym culture and their trainer's philosophy also play a role.

-Boxing Styles
+Boxing styles

 Every boxer uses one of the four offensive strategies or styles: Swarmer, Out-Boxer, Slugger and Boxer-Puncher.
 While there are many different sub-categories for these styles, all boxers can be classified by one of the four main styles.